rahulrai-in/microserviceswithazure/README.md

 # Available Now: [Microservices with Azure]((https://www.packtpub.com/virtualization-and-cloud/microservices-azure)
 ---

-> **Getting Ready**: *This website will be operational on June 3, 2017.
-You might see it getting updated several times a day until then.
-That's me and my friend `GIT PUSH` pushing changes to get this site ready for you.*

 ## Microservices with Azure
 Written by [Rahul Rai](https://rahulrai.in) and [Namit TS](http://namit.me) published by - Packt